Cathay Pacific Logo

 Cathay Pacific Logo 1994

-In 1994 addition to passenger transportation, the freight company Air Hong Kong was acquired, further expanding Cathay Pacific’s capabilities.
+In 1994, in addition to passenger transportation, the freight company Air Hong Kong was acquired, further expanding Cathay Pacific’s capabilities.
 An image update and launching a multimillion-dollar customer service improvement program highlighted growth.

-The bird symbolizes airplanes.
-It points to the theme of flight and travel.
+The bird symbolizes airplanes and points to the theme of flight and travel.
 As a symbol of freedom, the animal ascends to the clouds to set off in any direction.
 The choice represents Cathay Pacific’s numerous flights worldwide.
 It resembles an image of a white Japanese crane.
-In Chinese mythology, the bird travels between the world of spirits and humans.
+In Chinese mythology, the bird travels between the worlds of spirits and humans.
 Its image predicts longevity.

 The green color demonstrates the changes and growth that await the carrier.
 The red color conveys: